NickSpriggs/netbooks_milestone_3/README.md

 - Allow unregistered users to search for films and view their respective book recommendations.
 - Allow registered users to add films and recommendations to the site database.
     - Only allow the user who created the film/recommendation OR admin to update or delete them from the database.
-[The admin login is Username: admin / Password: bookmark]
+[The admin login is username: admin / password: bookmark]

 ## User Stories